- The nose is made up of several bone, cartilage, and soft tissue components.

 Avoiding bumps and injury

 Injuring your nose during the recovery process can cause additional setbacks and complications.
 Much of your nasal tissue will be swollen and tender during your rhinoplasty recovery, so any injury will be painful as well as detrimental to your recovery.

 Take care to avoid bumping your nose, and consult your doctor immediately if you do injure yourself during the recovery process.
 You may need to schedule an appointment for a quick check up, or detailed imaging to determine the extent of the injury.

 Getting plenty of rest

 Getting enough rest is important to a proper recovery.
 In fact, you won’t recover properly without it.
-Rest doesn’t necessarily mean spending your days in bed, but it does mean allowing yourself the space and time you need to relax and avoid strenuous activities.
+Rest doesn’t necessarily mean spending your days in bed, but it does mean allowing yourself the space and time you need to relax, as well as avoiding strenuous activities.

 Anxiety is just as detrimental to the recovery process as actual physical exertion.
-Choose somewhere comfortable to rest, and make sure all of your needs will be met in advance of your nasal surgery.
+Choose somewhere comfortable to rest, and make sure that all of your needs will be met in advance of your nasal surgery.
 Proper planning can help to ensure a restful recovery.

 A recent study by the American National Institute of Health shows that listening to your favorite music is helpful for recovery.
 The doctors conducting the study found that patients in surgical recovery who listened to music used less pain medication and were less anxious about the recovery process.

 Whether it’s reading a good book, listening to your favorite album, or indulging in a Netflix binge, find ways to keep yourself entertained and occupied as you rest and recover from surgery.

 Your friends and loved ones are going to notice a difference in the way you look after rhinoplasty.
 It’s okay to let yourself enjoy it.
 Accept their compliments, and embrace the changes to your face.
 Begin to fall in love with your new nose.

 People can be shy about accepting compliments, but there’s nothing wrong with saying “thank you.”
 Allow yourself to take this sort of praise in stride and feel good about it.
 It’ll do wonders for your self-image and mental health.